acuciureanu/log-name-generator/Readme.md

 ## Inspiration :v:

-This tool was inspired from Nahamsec's video [Don't Make This Recon Mistake // How To Bug Bounty](https://www.youtube.com/watch?v=YbIEXJhZxUk)
+This tool was inspired from NahamSec's Youtube video [Don't Make This Recon Mistake // How To Bug Bounty](https://www.youtube.com/watch?v=YbIEXJhZxUk)

 ## What It Does